Furka, North Macedonia: History

-According to historical sources Furka existed for at least 1000 years.
+According to historical sources, Furka existed for at least 1000 years.

 During the period of the Turkish occupation of the country, Furka was settled 2.5 km north from the village of today.
-The village had a few hostelries and 50 families, on the road Üsküb (Skopje) - Selânik (Thessaloniki) and the road between Istanbul and Albania.
+The village had a few hostelries and 50 households, and was located on the road between Üsküb (Skopje) and Selânik (Thessaloniki) and the road between Istanbul and Albania.

-In 1530 Furka is mentioned as a derven village.
-Except for agriculture, people were occupied with dervening.
-They had taken the responsibility to keep the road Valandovo - Dojran, on which Furka was settled, from Turkish rebels.
-At the derven place, one male of every family stood guard every day.
-Therefore, some historians believe that on the name Furka, for a few decades, was added the name "derven".
+In 1530, Furka is mentioned as a derbendci village, one which guarded an important area in exchange for tax exemptions, and some other benefits.
+Except for agriculture, people were thus mainly occupied with their duties as derbendci.
+They were responsible for keeping the road between Valandovo and Dojran, on which Furka was settled, safe from Turkish rebels.
+One male of every household stood guard every day.
+Therefore, some historians believe that, for a few decades, the name "Derven" was added to the name "Furka".

-In 1573 Furka was a big town with 125 families.

-In the second half of the eighteenth century, people started to move from old Furka and settled the village of today, 2.5 km north of the old village.
-By the legend, three monks who passed through Furka stopped to spend the night in one of the hostelries, but they were brutally killed by Turkish rebels.
+By 1573, Furka had grown to 100 households and 50 single people.
+In the second half of the eighteenth century, people started to move from old Furka and settled the village of today, 2.5 km south of the old village.
+Legend says that three monks who passed through Furka stopped to spend the night in one of the hostelries, but they were brutally killed by Turkish brigands.
 People were scared of the frequent attacks and started to move.
-The location of old Furka today is called Anishte (hostelries).
+The location of old Furka today is called Аниште, meaning "hostelries".

-They continued with agriculture, and in 1878 they built the new church Sveti Ilija (Saint Eliyah).
+They continued with agriculture and, in 1878, they built a new church dedicated to Sveti Ilija (Saint Eliyah).

 Demographics

-According to the 2002 census, the village had a total of 5470 inhabitants.
-Ethnic groups in the village include:
+According to the 2002 census, the village had a total of 570 inhabitants.
+The ethnic composition of the village was: